This article was last updated by on

 2. Propagation in Water

-Follow the guided approach as before, but instead of planting the stem in soil, just dip it in a jar of water.
+Follow the guided approach as before, but instead of planting the stem in the soil, dip it in a jar of water.

 Leave the jar in enough indirect sunlight and a warm temperature, but do not forget to replace the water every alternative day.